bitsofcotton/NAND/README.md

 2024/04/20 add tips on layers.
 2024/05/16 try to include auditing perspective, however, we don't know how to do them now (might be only the way is to compress some well written libraries as the descriptions only).
 2024/09/06 fix and simplify, punch some non needed readme.
+2025/02/02 update readme, update control directory, should go this but we don't have much reason.